jliljebl/flowblade/flowblade-trunk/docs/codeoverview/CodebaseOverview.md

 ### 3.2 Future directions

-There is a number of ways we could look to improve the code base structurally:
+There are number of ways we could look to improve the code base structurally:
 * drop as much as possible code into Leaf Modules
 * remove imports from modules by creating new smaller modules with fewer or zero (internal) imports
 * *editorstate.py* could made smaller by taking same multimodule state into smaller modules like maybe *monitorstate.py* and leaving only the truly global state in *editorstate.py*